hetvi01/Reverse-The-Array/README.md

 # Reverse-The-Array
-Reverse the given array

-Different way to reverse the array in python.
+Different way to reverse the array or list in python.